nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 * The word cloud was using new articles that were pulled using the NewsApi searching for the key words 'House Prices Australia'.
 * ![image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/word%20cloud%20.PNG)
 *
-*
 * Use this model to predict home price value
 * store that model into pickle file and colums into json file
 *
-* Use HTML, Javascript and FLask to develop UI interface
+*
-* more stuff
+* **more stuff
-* stuff
+* stuff**

 ## Output
 ![Image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/House%20Predictor.GIF)
+* To develop the user interface the following were used: Use HTML, Javascript and FLask to develop UI interface.
+This interface gives the end user an easy way to determine what the median house price is for a chosen suburb based on the selection criteria.
 ## Sources
 This Webinterface application development is inspired by Machine Learning & Data Science youtube video Tutorial by codebasics